Advising in the Program in Classics

 - career ideas and opportunities

-All advisors hold regular office hours; please check that faculty member's UVM webpage to see when s/he is available and to find contact information to arrange an appointment.
+All advisors hold regular office hours; please check website to see when s/he is available and to find contact information to arrange an appointment.

 Classics minors or students considering a major/minor who would like advice are welcome to make an appointment with the Chair, or to reach out to professors they know in the Department.